Skip to main content

 CPU allocation with SUNK

-Slurm is configured with a fixed CPU count for each Node and is unaware of CPUs that the kubelet has pinned to Guaranteed QoS Pods.
+Slurm is configured with a fixed CPU count for each Node.
+It doesn’t account for CPUs that the kubelet has pinned to Guaranteed QoS Pods.
 When static CPU allocation removes cores from the shared pool, the CPUs available to Slurm shrink to the configured total minus whatever the kubelet has pinned.
 Slurm continues to schedule jobs against the original count, which leads to resource contention.
 The following sequence shows how the issue occurs:

-1. A Pod with Guaranteed QoS and integer CPU requests is scheduled onto a SUNK Node.
+1. Kubernetes schedules a Pod with Guaranteed QoS and integer CPU requests onto a SUNK Node.

 2. The CPU Manager in the kubelet pins specific CPU cores to the Pod using cpuset cgroups.

-3. Slurm schedules job to node with pinned resources.
+3. Slurm schedules a job to the Node with pinned resources.

-4. Job has resource contention issues.
-Job fails.
+4. The job encounters resource contention and fails.

-5. Slurm drains the Node due to the type of job failure.
+5. Slurm drains the Node because of the job failure.

 Common drain reasons